Robie House: Reception

+Commentary

 When the Robie House was built, local residents disliked how the building stood out.
 The house was viewed more positively in the architecture community, though its historic significance was not widely recognized until the 1930s.
 After its demolition was proposed in 1957, The Christian Science Monitor described the house as "one of the most important works of one of the world's most influential architects", calling the proposed demolition a "needless tragedy".
 Another commentator called the Robie House "for many Americans the finest work of art turned out by any of our architects in our history as a nation."
 The Swiss architect Werner M. Moser said that Europeans regarded the Robie House "as a monument of historic value".
 The Chicago Tribune said in 1965 that a visit to the house's living room was comparable to seeing a Giotto painting or hearing a Ludwig van Beethoven symphony for the first time.
+Three years later, Fello Atkinson wrote that the site's constraints were not readily apparent because of Wright's skills and the Robie House's corner location, saying that its "anti-urban character" could only be appreciated after taller buildings were constructed in the mid-20th century.

 A critic for the Chicago Tribune said in 1984 that "the strength and vitality that turned so many heads in 1909 still shine brightly."
 The same year, Donald Hoffman said that the house "embraced so many opposite tendencies"; for instance, the house's attic contrasted with its low-lying form, and its closed-off exteriors stood in contrast to the openness of the interiors.
 Robert Campbell of The Boston Globe called the Robie House "probably the greatest the master [Wright] ever did", along with Fallingwater in Greater Pittsburgh.
 The Condé Nast Traveler wrote that "the essential integrity of the design, inside and out, is intact and engrossing".
 The writer Neil Levine said that the Robie House felt "buoyant and spacious" despite its low-lying massing, and a writer for The Ottawa Citizen said the house was representative of the "energy and optimism" that characterized the early 20th century.
 The architectural historian Alan Colquhoun, writing in 2002, said that the house's "aesthetic control is total and somewhat oppressive" and that even the movable furniture had been designed to complement the rest of the house's decorations.

 The house has been the subject of various comparisons.
 A writer for The Wall Street Journal described the Robie House as "a sheet cake that wants to be a ziggurat".
 Other sources called the building a "quintessential Prairie School house" and one of his best Prairie-style structures.
 Writers have also likened the building's low massing to a ship, and it was described as an example of "Dampfer architecture", in reference to the German word for "steamship".
 Another source described the house as the "culmination" of Wright's early work.